MVMurrell/SpringMVCFilmCRUD/README.md

 can attach that ID to the film and then show the added film.
 This then gives two Bootstrap -generated buttons to either edit or delete.

-Edit will use a GET method to call and load a page with boxes for changing the title, year, length, rating, category, and description.
-We display the Id as well but don't allow the user to change it.
-Then when you select "